Funding & Scholarship

 If you are accepted to the program, there is an ISU Funding Committee that is responsible for allocating such scholarship funds as may be available.

-Unfortunately, ISU is not able to provide any full scholarships or tuition fee waiver to the candidates.
+Unfortunately, ISU is not able to provide any full scholarships or tuition fee waivers to the candidates.
 Nevertheless, you may receive a full scholarship through the following external partners:

-- SES scholarship - for more information, refer to the “other sources of support”
+- SES scholarship - for more information, refer to the “funding and scholarship”

 For the SSP:

 - CFISU – reserved to Canadian students – for more information visit the CFISU website: www.cfisu.ca